Danifayn/Texas-Hold-em-game-center/README.md

 # Overview
 Basically you need to know two things:
-1. `functions/index.js` is where you write triggers for firebase
+1. `functions/src` is where you write triggers for firebase in a language called `Typescript`
     - [Get started & Documentation](https://firebase.google.com/docs/functions/get-started)
-    - `npm run functions` - (run this in the `functions` directory) - update triggers on the server (all of functions folder)
+    - `\functions> npm run functions` - update triggers on the server
 2. `database.rules.bolt` is where you define security rules for the database in a language called `Bolt`
     - [Get started & Documentation](https://github.com/firebase/bolt/blob/master/docs/guide.md)
-    - `firebase deploy --only database` - update security rules on the server
+    - `> firebase deploy --only database` - update security rules on the server

 # How to access the firebase console
 1. Go to [Firebase](firebase.google.com)